A relativistic quantum Euler-Poisson system derived from the Klein-Gordon-Poisson equation: hyperbolic-elliptic structure: Formal derivation of the relativistic quantum hydrodynamic system

-which is the first equation of \eqref{Nnnnn}.
-On the other hand, dividing the real part of \eqref{H3} by $\sqrt{n}$, then differentiating the resulting equation with respect to $x$ and multiplying it by $n$, we infer, using the first equation in \eqref{Nnnnn}, that
+which coincides with the first equation in \eqref{J1}.
+Dividing the real part of \eqref{H3} by $\sqrt n$, differentiating the resulting equation with respect to $x$, and multiplying by $n$, we obtain, by using the continuity equation in \eqref{J1},